RobotLeopard86/Silica/doc/basics.md

 In order for a class to be reflectable, it must have at least one constructor satisfying the  `std::is_default_constructible` type trait.

 When a value is reflected, it returns a `TypeInfo` object, which is not super useful on it's own.
-To make it useful, cast it to one of Silica's reflection primitives.
+To make it useful, call it's `get` method templated on one of Silica's reflection primitives.
 The two most common ones are `Object` and `Enum`, but when working with `Var` objects as mentioned above, you will likely use others.

 `Object` primitives allow you to examine fields and methods, while `Enum` primitives allow you to convert between an enum value and a `std::string`.
 The other primitives allow things like checking integer signedness, checking for null pointers, array access, etc. depending on the type.

 When working with methods, it is especially important to ensure correct template arguments, otherwise you will get ugly compile errors.